 Checkpoint Charlie is the purely touristic reconstruction of the real place of passage from East Berlin to West Berlin and vice versa.
 The original checkpoint was armored and controlled by the American military; it is located between Friedrichstraße and Zimmerstraße.
 Once the Wall was destroyed, Checkpoint Charlie was also dismantled, but tourists can still have their picture taken alongside a (fake) Soviet or American soldier, respectively.

 4. Brandenburg Gate

-Another symbol of Berlin is the famous Brandenburg Gate, emblem of the division of the two Germanies during the Cold War.
+Another symbol of Berlin is the famous Brandenburg Gate, an emblem of the division of the two Germanies during the Cold War.
 Once the Wall fell, it became the image of the nation united again.
-It was designed by Carl Gotthard Langhans in 1791, it is a neoclassical building and consists of twelve columns surmounted by the famous Quadriga by Johann Gottfried Schadow.
+Carl Gotthard Langhans designed it in 1791; it is a neoclassical building and consists of twelve columns surmounted by the famous Quadriga by Johann Gottfried Schadow.